 The Washington Post publishes over 500 pieces of content a day.
 Other big content kings like the New York Times and the Wallstreet Journal publish 230 and 240 stories a day.
 That is tremendous!
 So with starting a blog in todays era, you can definitely count on some competition.
 Richard Branson confirms in an interview from 2016 in TheStar.com: “Drawing a loyal group of followers is not easy, and requires a lot of time, effort and commitment […]”.

+But finding the fit is also important to build some level of consistency through your blog.
 The Virgin founder mentions in The Star: “[…] The most important step when building a business around your blog is to look at whether the products and services you’re considering fit with the brand that you have built up.
 For example, if the image that you’re conveying through your site is one of sophistication and luxury, the items you sell should reflect that as well.”

 The advantages of a blogger

 Richard acknowledges that bloggers have a unique advantage over others trying to launch a business: “You know who your customers are, and your customers already know and trust you.”